 With thousands of islands in Indonesia there is an exhaustive number of dishes, with some taking their cues from nearby cultures such as Middle Eastern, Chinese, Indian and Polynesian.
 One thing they all have in common is the use of fresh spices and herbs resulting in vibrant and intense flavours.
-If you have a sweet tough, you will love the wide variety of delicious sweets, cakes and puddings.
+If you have a sweet tooth, you will love the wide variety of delicious sweets, cakes and puddings.

 Here are our top picks to help you eat your way through Indonesia: